Ericsson looks to Europe and China for growth

 This year, the boundless appetite of smartphone users for faster data is likely to underpin the Networks business.

-Vodafone, the world's second-largest mobile operator and a big Ericsson client, has said it will spend 7 billion pounds ($11.6 billion) to boost coverage and accelerate its networks through March 2016.
+Vodafone, the world's second-largest mobile operator and a big Ericsson client, has said it will spend 7 billion pounds to boost coverage and accelerate its networks through March 2016.

 Ericsson will also benefit from a massive rollout of 4G in China, but to a lesser extent than Huawei and ZTE.
-Total spending on 4G LTE networks in the country may reach $16 billion in 2014 [ID:nL3N0K61OP].
+Total spending on 4G LTE networks in the country may reach $16 billion in 2014.

 Fourth-quarter sales at Ericsson were 67.0 billion crowns, against a forecast of 69.3 billion.
 Sales and profits were boosted by a 4.2 billion crown patent deal with Samsung.